Arrabonae/PowerBi-extension/README.md

 ## Features

 - List and export `.visualContainer` elements individually
-- List and export `.visualContainerGroup` elements individually
 - Export all visible `.visualContainer` elements at once
 - Customize the scaling factor for the exported images
+- Customize the the size of Graph to be offered for export
 - Highlight the selected element on the PowerBi report

 ## Installation